 The children weren’t left out and took part in an Easter Bonnet parade in which they either proudly or shyly sported their handiwork.
 Everyone was a winner and each child was presented with an Easter egg in recognition of their (or their Mum’s) hard work.

 This was followed by the marble scramble where 1000 marbles were released, clattering into the bullring, a small cobbled area outside the Abbey.
+The marble scramble no longer runs due to health and safety rulings.

 The children scurried around plucking at the little glass balls and collecting as many as their little hands could hold, although I did notice one savvy lad had brought a carrier bag with him.
 It’d be nice to think that the childrens’ marble scramble will encourage the Battle marbles teams of the future and keep this slightly mad but thoroughly enjoyable tradition rolling on.